Colour sorter

 Color sorter's working principle is according to the difference of the optical properties of the material, using photoelectric detection technology automatic to sort the heterochromatic granule from raw material.

-Color sorters or color sorters (sometimes called optical sorters, digital sorters, or electronic color sorters) are machines used on production lines in bulk food processing and other industries.
+Color sorters or colour sorters (sometimes called optical sorters, digital sorters, or electronic color sorters) are machines used on production lines in bulk food processing and other industries.
 They sort items by color, detecting passing items' colors and using mechanical or pneumatic devices to divert items with colors outside the acceptable range or to create distinct groups.

-Principle

-As particles pass through the detection zone, they are illuminated by a high-intensity light source (e.g., LED or halogen lamps).
-A high-resolution CCD or CMOS camera captures real-time images of each particle, generating RGB (red, green, blue) or multispectral data.

-The captured images are processed by an embedded computer system equipped with specialized algorithms.
-These algorithms compare each particle’s color and shape against preset acceptance criteria.
-Defective or off-color particles are identified based on deviations from the desired color range.
-With the advancement of artificial intelligence (AI) technology, color sorting opportunities can also be assisted by AI judgment and screening.

-When an unacceptable particle is detected, the system sends a signal to a high-speed rejection mechanism (typically a set of pneumatic nozzles or mechanically driven paddles).
-A precise jet of compressed air blows the rejected particle away from the main product flow into a separate collection chamber.

 Application

 Grain industry

 Color sorters are mostly used in sorting grain and other agricultural products.
 The rice sorting industry is the first big market.
 The rice sorting technology is according to the color differences of rice (husked paddy) materials, using a high-resolution CCD optical sensor to separate stones, black rice, etc. It is the final step after polishing rice with a rice polisher.
 The second sorting market is in use for coarse cereals, such as wheat, corn, peanuts, different kinds of beans, sesame seeds, etc. This can also include grains, seeds, cereals, pulses, coffee, and nuts.
 The color sorters can also be used to remove harmful plastics and metals.

 Optical color sorters are among the newest technologies in seed and grain processing.
 This equipment separates particles based on color and is often used at or near the end of the processing line, after mechanical separations, to remove impurities of similar size and density.

 Machines are available from a quarter to ten chutes wide.
 Technology range includes a simple monochromatic version, to bichromatic, NIR, InGaAs, RGB Full Color, and shape sizing.

 Color sorting is used to ensure the best purity of bulk products and ensure that the strictest food hygiene and health requirements of end-products are met.